 Evenity and Forteo are both brand-name biologic drugs.
 There are currently no biosimilar forms of either drug.
 (A biosimilar is a drug that’s similar to a brand-name biologic medication.
 Biosimilars tend to cost less than the brand-name drugs they’re based on.)

 The Food and Drug Administration (FDA) approves prescription drugs such as Evenity to treat certain conditions.
-Evenity may also be used off-label for other conditions.
-Off-label use is when a drug that’s approved to treat one condition is used to treat a different condition.
+Evenity may also be prescribed off-label for other conditions.
+Off-label use is when a drug that’s approved to treat one condition is prescribed to treat a different condition.

 Evenity is FDA-approved to treat osteoporosis in females who’ve gone through menopause, and:

 Note: Sex and gender exist on spectrums.
 Use of the term “female” in this article refers to sex assigned at birth.
-(There is ongoing research about the risk of osteoporosis in transgender individuals.
+(There is ongoing research about the risk of osteoporosis in people who are transgender.
 However, it’s not known how hormone or surgical transitions might affect osteoporosis risk.
-For more information, talk with your doctor).
+For more information, talk with your doctor.)

 What happens with postmenopausal osteoporosis?